drshahizan/research-design/profile/solehahnajiihah/readme.md

 > Python <br/> C++ <br/> Power Bi (Learning) <br/> AWS (Learning)

 ## Work Experience
-I have completed my 3 months internship at Epson Precision Johor on 2022.
+I have completed 3 months internship at Epson Precision Johor on 2022.
 I did documentation on all the processes done in the assigned department.

 ## Education
 > Bachelor of Electrical-Electronic Engineering (UTM, 2023)